noiseprotocol/noise_spec/noise.md

 \newpage

-14. Rationales
+15. Rationales
 =============

 This section collects various design rationales.

-14.1.
+15.1.
 Ciphers and encryption
 --------------

-Cipher keys are 256 bits because:
+Cipher keys and PSKs are 256 bits because:

   * 256 bits is a conservative length for cipher keys when considering cryptanalytic safety margins, time/memory tradeoffs, multi-key attacks, and quantum attacks.

+  * Pre-shared key length is fixed to simplify testing and implementation, and to deter users from mistakenly using low-entropy passwords as pre-shared keys.

 Nonces are 64 bits because: